 - Buy the rights you'll actually use.
 Don't overpay for perpetual ad rights on a clip you'll run for a month — and don't underbuy and get stuck.

-- Revisions are built in — preview the files and request changes before you release a cent.
+- You review a watermarked preview and request changes before you release the master.

 - Every delivery carries a usage certificate, so what you can run (and for how long) is written down, not assumed.